Urinalysis, Complete, Includes Microscopic

 Urine pH is affected by diet, medications, systemic acid-base disturbances, and renal tubular function. pH may affect urinary stone formation.
 For example, urine pH below 6.0 may help reduce the tendency for calcium phosphate stones and pH greater than 6.0 may reduce the tendency for uric acid stone formation.

 Produced during metabolism of fat, increased ketones may occur during physiological stress conditions such as fasting, pregnancy, strenuous exercise, and frequent vomiting.
 In diabetics who are unable to efficiently utilize glucose due to a lack of insulin, starvation, or with other abnormalities of carbohydrate or lipid metabolism, ketones may appear in the urine in large amounts before serum ketone is elevated.

 Bilirubinuria is an indicator of liver disease and biliary tract obstruction.

 Hemoglobinuria is an indicator of intravascular hemolysis.
 The test is equally sensitive to myoglobin as to hemoglobin.
 The presence of hemoglobin, in the absence of RBCs, is consistent with intravascular hemolysis.
 RBCs may be missed if lysis occurred prior to analysis; the absence of RBCs should be confirmed by examining a fresh specimen.
-The presence of myoglobin may be confirmed by MYOU / Myoglobin, Urine.
+The presence of myoglobin may be confirmed by MYGLU / Myoglobin, Urine.